CiscoLearning/devnet-doc-search-backend/README.md

 The index generation code requires a modern Java compiler and runtime engine.

-Before building the index, download the `glove.6B.300d.txt` dictionary file (e.g., from https://www.kaggle.com/datasets/thanakomsn/glove6b300dtxt) and place it in the `dict` subdirectory.
+Before building the index, download the `glove.6B.300d.txt` vector file (e.g., from <https://nlp.stanford.edu/data/glove.6B.zip>) and place it in the `dict` subdirectory.
 This file must be named `glove.6B.300d.txt`.

 ### Compile the Classes